Hyperthermia or overheating in pregnancy can be harmful to you and your unborn baby.

 Yes, it is usually considered safe to use air conditioners to regulate body temperature during pregnancy.
 However, make sure you get the air conditioners in your house serviced regularly to ensure the air is clean and free from germs.

 As the metabolic rate of your body and the blood pressure increase during pregnancy, it is normal to experience overheating during pregnancy.
-However, it might be a cause for concern if you experience signs of dizziness, dehydration, or high fever.
+However, it might be a cause for concern if you experience signs of dizziness, dehydration, or high fever during pregnancy.
 It is advisable to drink enough water, stay in cool places, wear comfortable clothing, follow a healthy lifestyle and avoid performing activities that might stress you out and cause overheating.
-Consult your doctor immediately if your notice any of the concerning signs to avoid any complications.
+Consult your doctor immediately if you notice any of the concerning signs to avoid any complications.

 Infographic: Preventive Measures To Avoid Overheating During Pregnancy